Imprint of the black hole singularity on thermal two-point functions: Detailed all-order analysis for R-current correlators

 The second term is exponentially small at large real $\omega$, confirming \eqref{small schematic}.
 The above is normalized to $1+\mathcal{O}(z)$ at the AdS boundary, and following \eqref{frobin} we get the exact retarded function in the form

 This can be verified to be equivalent to \eqref{Gxx exact} using a polygamma identity.
-The upshot of this form is that the square bracket, which originates from the first term of \eqref{chi from steepest app}, can be interpreted as a canonical Borel resummation of the large-$\omega$ asymptotic series for real $\omega$, whereas the second term captures the genuine nonperturbative corrections.
-The latter can be naturally interpreted as a geometric series describing multiple reflections off the singularity and AdS boundary.
+The upshot of this form is that the square bracket, which originates from the first term of \eqref{chi from steepest app}, can be interpreted as a canonical Borel resummation of the large-$\omega$ asymptotic series for real $\omega$; this interpretation is further confirmed in Appendix \ref{Borel R}.
+The second term captures the genuine nonperturbative corrections.
+We see that they naturally take the form of a geometric series, representing multiple reflections off the singularity and AdS boundary.

 For general correlation functions, the step leading to \eqref{chi reg} would be significantly more complicated since the solutions will not be analytic near the black hole singularity at $z=\frac{-\ic\pi}{2}+\ic \pi n$.
 The trivial monodromy there is the main simplifying feature of the $G^{xx}(\omega,q{=}0)$ correlator.